GalenWright/wright-lab-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Dr. Wright started as an Assistant Professor at the University of Manitoba in April 2020 and is currently a Canada Research Chair in *Neurogenomics*.
-He is also a principal investigator at the PrairieNeuro Research Centre in the Health Sciences Centre Winnipeg and a research scientist at the Children’s Hospital Foundation of Manitoba (CHRIM).
-He completed his Ph.D. in Genetics at Stellenbosch University and received additional training in computational biology at the South African National Bioinformatics Institute.
-Dr. Wright then conducted a postdoctoral fellowship at the University of British Columbia, where his research investigated drug-induced neurotoxicities and genetic modifiers of Huntington disease.
+I started as an Assistant Professor at the University of Manitoba in April 2020 and am currently a Canada Research Chair in *Neurogenomics*.
+I am also a principal investigator at the PrairieNeuro Research Centre in the Health Sciences Centre Winnipeg and a research scientist at the Children’s Hospital Foundation of Manitoba (CHRIM).
+I completed my Ph.D. in Genetics at Stellenbosch University and received additional training in computational biology at the South African National Bioinformatics Institute.
+I then conducted a postdoctoral fellowship at the University of British Columbia, where my research investigated drug-induced neurotoxicities and genetic modifiers of Huntington disease.

+**Select awards:**
+- Tier 2 Canada Research Chair in *Neurogenomics*
+- Carnegie African Diaspora Fellow

+**Hobbies:**
+- Fly-fishing
+- Kayak fishing
+- Lego building

+**Favourite movies:**
+- Gremlins
+- Jurassic Park